 Looking for Whataburger vegetarian options?
-Here’s the honest answer up front: you can eat here without meat, but you’re building your meal from sides, salads, breakfast pieces, and a custom bun order rather than picking a ready-made veggie burger.
-There’s no plant-based patty and no official vegan menu, so this guide walks you through exactly what works, what to customize, and the one fryer warning every meatless diner should know before ordering.
+Here’s the honest answer up front.
+You can eat here without meat, but you build your meal from sides, salads, breakfast items, and a custom bun order.
+There’s no ready-made veggie burger, no plant-based patty, and no official vegan menu.
+This guide walks you through what works, what to customize, and the one fryer warning every meatless diner should know.
 For more restaurant breakdowns like this, check out What’s Vegetarian.

 A Quick Look at Whataburger

 Whataburger is a Texas original.
-Harmon Dobson opened the first stand on Ayers Street in Corpus Christi, Texas, on August 8, 1950, and the name came from the goal that each burger would be big enough to need two hands to hold, so customers would say “what a burger!”
-The company is headquartered in San Antonio today, and it’s spent more than 70 years as a Sun Belt icon known for its orange-and-white A-frame buildings and 24-hour breakfast.
+Harmon Dobson opened the first stand on Ayers Street in Corpus Christi, Texas, on August 8, 1950.
+The name came from his goal that each burger be big enough to need two hands, so customers would say “what a burger!”
+The company is headquartered in San Antonio today.
+It’s spent more than 70 years as a Sun Belt icon known for its burgers, orange-and-white A-frame buildings, and 24-hour breakfast.

-Ownership shifted in 2019, when the private-equity firm now known as BDT & MSD Partners took a majority stake while the Dobson family kept a minority share.
-As of early-to-mid 2026, Whataburger runs roughly 1,180 to 1,200 locations across 17 states, with about 779 of them (close to 64%) in Texas alone.
-If you’re traveling through Arizona, Oklahoma, Florida, the Carolinas, or anywhere across the Southern belt, you’ll likely pass one.
-Just know going in that this is a burger-and-breakfast chain, so meatless eaters work around the edges of the menu.
+Ownership shifted in 2019, when the private-equity firm now known as BDT & MSD Partners took a majority stake.
+The Dobson family kept a minority share.
+As of early-to-mid 2026, Whataburger runs roughly 1,180 to 1,200 locations across 17 states.
+About 779 of them, close to 64%, sit in Texas alone.
+If you’re traveling through Arizona, Oklahoma, Florida, or the Carolinas, you’ll likely pass one.
+Just know going in that this is a fast-food burger-and-breakfast chain, so meatless eaters work around the edges of the menu.

 Whataburger Vegetarian Options: What to Order

 Here’s a snapshot of the Whataburger vegetarian options worth knowing, plus which ones cross over to vegan.
 A checkmark means yes, an X means no, and the warning sign means it depends on a customization or carries a cross-contact caveat.
-I’ve marked items vegan only where the recipe is confirmed free of animal products, and even then the shared fryer is a separate issue covered below.
+I’ve marked items vegan only where the recipe is confirmed free of animal products.
+Even then, the shared fryer is a separate issue covered below.

 | Menu Item | Vegetarian | Vegan |